xMedox/NeonEngine/README.md

 - Most options are now booleans
 - Added the setPos and setSize methods in the Window class
 - The window now gets destroyed before cleaning everything up
+- Added the mouseToRay method in the Util class